linqgg/docs/docs/introduction.md

 To connect to services, you must use generated client libraries, which are issued according to agreements.

-Technical details of connecting to LinQ Wallet services are described on the page [Getting Started](./getting-started.mdx)
+Technical details of connecting to LinQ services are described on the page [Getting Started](./getting-started.mdx)

 ### Ways of use

-In both cases of using the API, the user in the LinQ Wallet system creates his own payment account, and an internal account is created for it in the internal currency associated with the game.
+In both cases of using the API, the user in the LinQ system creates his own payment account, and an internal account is created for it in the internal currency associated with the game.
 Deposit and transfer transactions operate on the balances in these internal accounts.

 #### Anonymous (conditional)